mreinstein/visualizer/readme.md

 On OS X you can use [Soundflower](http://rogueamoeba.com/freebies/soundflower/) to redirect system audio, and on Windows you can use [VB Cable](http://vb-audio.pagesperso-orange.fr/Cable/).

 ## History

+### 2014-11-29 - v4

+  * significantly reduced number of particles on clouds/starburst, now load it instead of generating it
+  * disabled that mode on Firefox

 ### 2014-11-29 - v3